urbit/docs/arvo/ames/ames.md

 peer-to-peer connection, communication between the two ships will now be direct until one of them changes their IP address, port, or networking keys.

+In this scenario, of course, the message is so short that a single packet would be sufficient to send the message, so the `+cue` of the payload would contain the complete message `%watch /path/to/recipes`.
+At this point, `~worwel-sipnum` would ack (or nack) the packet, which would perform double duty as a message ack.
+Assuming that a direct peer-to-peer connection is possible, the ack would be sent directly to `~bacbel-tagfeb` using the IP and port found in the origin field of the received packet rather than being relayed via `~zod`.

+But if the message were not short enough to be contained in a single packet, each packet would need to be decrypted and `+cue`d to obtain the message fragments that are then put together and `+cue`d again to obtain the complete message.

 ## The Serf and the King